Avrukey/Avrukey-Mods-Issues/README.md

 ## Creating a report

-Open the [Issues](../../issues) page and select the appropriate form:
+Open the [issue form](https://github.com/Avrukey/Avrukey-Mods-Issues/issues/new/choose) and select the appropriate report type:

 - **Bug report** — crashes, broken features, rendering problems, or incorrect behavior
 - **Feature request** — suggestions for new features or improvements